← Back to Blogs

-If you’d like to explore this line of thinking further and the potential problems that need to be addressed when getting computers to take advantage of multimodal data, have a look at my previous blog where I cover the topic in detail.
+If you’d like to explore this line of thinking further and the potential problems that need to be addressed when getting computers to take advantage of multimodal data, have a look at my previous blog on multimodal embedding models.

-- Any-to-Any Search and Retrieval - Using multimodal embedding models to perform any-to-any search and scaling these multimodal embeddings into production using Vector Databases (With code examples!)
+• Any-to-Any Search and Retrieval: Using multimodal embedding models to perform any-to-any search and scaling these multimodal embeddings into production using vector databases, like Weaviate (with code examples!)

 One way to train a model that understands multimodal data including images, audio, video, and text is to first train individual models that understand each one of these modalities separately and then unify their representations of data using a process called contrastive training.

-The idea behind contrastive training is that we can unify the vector space representation of models by taking embeddings across modalities and pushing them further apart or pulling them closer together depending on whether they are similar or different conceptually.
+Contrastive training unifies the vector space representation of models by pushing conceptually different embeddings from different modalities further apart or pulling similar ones closer together.
 This is demonstrated in the image below:

-If we can continually do this for a large enough dataset of labeled points then we can tighten the representations of data objects in embedding space and even unify the models of different modalities.
-Another benefit, that ImageBind demonstrated, was that of using frozen image model representations to bind other modalities with cross-modal contrastive loss training - hence the name ImageBind.
-Embeddings that start differently can then be pulled towards the image representations and thus all of the similar concepts across modalities can be unified such that a concept across all modalities will have similar vectors - demonstrated in the image below.
-To learn in more depth about contrastive representation learning I would recommend this blog.
+If we can continually do this for a large enough dataset of labeled points, then we can tighten the representations of data objects in embedding space and even unify the models of different modalities.
+Another benefit of ImageBind was the use of frozen image model representations to bind other modalities with cross-modal contrastive loss training.
+This is why it's called ImageBind.
+Embeddings that start differently can then be pulled towards the image representations.
+Thus, all of the similar concepts across modalities can be unified such that a concept across all modalities will have similar vectors - demonstrated in the image below.
+To learn in more depth about contrastive representation learning, I would recommend this blog.

-Once we have a unified embedding space we can take advantage of this to perform cross-modal object operations such as cross-modal search and retrieval, meaning that we can pass in as a query any modality the model understands and use it to perform vector similarity search in multimodal embedding space, getting back objects of any other modality that are similar in concept.
-You can also use this unified embedding space to perform cross-modal embedding arithmetic, for example, you can answer questions like what an image of a pigeon and the audio of a bike revving look like together.
+Once we have a unified embedding space, we can perform cross-modal object operations such as cross-modal search and retrieval.
+This means that we can pass in as a query any modality the model understands and use it to perform vector similarity search in multimodal embedding space, getting back objects of any other modality that are similar in concept.
+You can also use this unified embedding space to perform cross-modal embedding arithmetic.
+For example, you can answer questions like what an image of a pigeon and the audio of a bike revving look like together. cross_modal Source

 You can also use this diagram explaining any-to-any search to get an intuition of how the following code leverages the unified embedding space previously generated to perform the search.

-Any-to-any search: Shows that any of the modalities understood and embedded by the multimodal model can be passed in as a query and objects of any modality that are conceptually similar can be returned.
+any2any_Dark any2any_Light Any-to-any search: Shows that any of the modalities understood and embedded by the multimodal model can be passed in as a query, and objects of any modality that are conceptually similar can be returned.

 client.collections.create(